kirkch/JUnitMosaic/README.md

 ### QuickCheck Runner

 The following example is runnable from any JUnit environment, and it runs the marked test 100 times.
-The arguments a and b are created afresh each run from the generators specified in the @Test annotation.
+The arguments a and b are created afresh with different values each run, from the generators specified in the @Test annotation.

 Example: